 Sequential mixed data analysis is conducted when the QUAL and QUAN phases of a study are in chronological order.
 For example, QUAL \rightarrow QUAN analysis indicates that the QUAN analysis emerges from the QUAL analysis, and QUAN \rightarrow QUAL analysis indicates that the QUAL analysis emerges from the QUAN analysis.
 An iterative sequential mixed analysis occurs when a sequential design has more than two phases.
 Examples are QUAN \rightarrow QUAL \rightarrow QUAN or QUAL \rightarrow QUAN \rightarrow QUAL \rightarrow QUAN.
 An interesting note is that sequential mixed data analysis can result in the development of data categories or classifications.
 Teddlie and Tashakkori (2009) discussed the strategy proposed by Caracelli and Green (1993), in which one set of data yields a set of categories that is used when analyzing the second set of data.

 Conversion mixed data analysis occurs when data are converted from one form (numeric or narrative) to the other form (narrative or numeric).
 As mentioned earlier, converting QUAL data into numeric data is referred to as quantitizing, and converting QUAN data into narrative or another type of QUAL data is referred to as qualitizing.
 Most often, QUAL data are quantitized or are converted into narrative categories that are assigned numbers.
 Teddlie and Tashakkori (2009) described the simplest qualitizing technique as one that involves identifying groups of values within the distribution of values on numeric data.
 These groups of numeric data are examined for meaning, and narrative categories are created based on the meaning of the groups.

-Multilevel mixed data analysis involves the use of QUAL and QUAN data analysis at different levels within a study.
+Multilevel mixed data analysis involves the use of OUAL and OUAN data analysis at different levels within a study.
 For example, QUAL analysis may be used at one level (e.g., health provider), and QUAN analysis is used at the other level (e.g., hospital).
 When more than two levels are included in a study, QUAL analysis is always conducted for one of the levels, and QUAN analysis is always used for one of the remaining levels.
 For example, QUAN analysis is conducted at the patient level, QUAL analysis is conducted at the health provider level, and QUAN analysis is conducted at the clinic level.

-Conclusion
+■ Conclusion

 Mixed methods research has gained increasing acceptance as complex healthcare issues demand that healthcare providers have "conceptually sound, holistic knowledge" (Carroll & Rothe, 2010, p.
 3479) to guide practice, policy, and research.
 As reflected in the quotation at the beginning of this chapter, new ideas that are needed badly enough will be accepted.
 Similarly, mixed methods research is an idea that has been badly needed and is being accepted.
-The number of research articles using a mixed methods design and the number of journals devoted to mixed methods research has been steadily increasing.
-Similarly books on action research (Ivankova, 2015), nursing (Andrew & Halcomb, 2009), program design and evaluation (Nastasi & Hitchcock, 2016), and social work (Watkins & Gioia, 2015) are advancing mixed methods research.
-Plano Clark and Ivankova (2016) have published a guide to the field of mixed methods research that includes a proposed conceptual framework for the field.
-International recognition of mixed methods research is growing as mixed methods conferences are being hosted annually in the United Kingdom and membership in the Mixed Methods International Research Association, an international community of mixed methods researchers, is growing.

 Emerging from paradigms with differing philosophical perspectives, mixed methods research addresses critical healthcare problems using both qualitative and quantitative research methods.
 The research-based evidence resulting from studies using mixed methods will guide healthcare providers to improve healthcare quality and patient outcomes.
-Mixed methods research examples are presented in Table 3-4.
+Mixed methods research examples are presented in Table 3-5.
 The references at the end of this chapter serve as a beginning point for students and scholars to gain additional, in-depth information on mixed methods research.